 Proper prenatal nutrition is as vitally important to a baby’s health and development as smoking, drinking or misusing drugs can be harmful to a growing fetus.

 We consider diet such an important factor in pre-pregnancy planning and prenatal care that we offer the options of both regular and holistic plant based prenatal nutrition information to all our patients.
 Our providers can help advise you on a regimen that works for you, based on your specific needs and preferences, even allowing for any budgetary limitations you may have.
 This service is available before, during, and after pregnancy.

-Two of our physicians, Dr. Britton Crigler (MD, FACOG), and Dr. Kathryn Hale (MD, MPH, FACOG), are practicing vegans and pegans, respectively.
-Their expertise and input into prenatal holistic nutrition can prove invaluable should you choose to follow a plant based diet while pregnant.
+Our physician Dr. Britton Crigler (MD, FACOG) is a practicing vegan.
+His expertise and input into prenatal holistic nutrition can prove invaluable should you choose to follow a plant-based diet while pregnant.

 What is Holistic Nutrition?

 Holistic nutrition is eating foods that are as close to nature as possible.
 None of us would dream of walking into a lab, grabbing random test tubes, and drinking the contents.
 Yet, in essence, we do something similar to this every day by ingesting foods saturated in chemicals, additives and preservatives.
 Grocery store shelves bulge with genetically altered meat, produce, dry goods and beverages that make them look, sound, or taste more appealing.

 The list of ingredients on most packaging has become so long that one almost needs a microscope to read the fine print.
 Even someone with 20/20 vision needs a PhD to decipher the multisyllabic contents on a box of crackers.